 The Teen/Youth Academy allows high school students an opportunity to get a comprehensive look into today’s FBI during instruction and demonstrations at the field office.
 Students are provided with several presentations on topics, including terrorism, cyber, public corruption, polygraph exams, evidence response, SWAT, and the day-to-day operations of a typical FBI office.

-The application period for the 2016 Teen Academy is currently closed.
+The 2017 Charlotte Teen Academy is currently accepting applications.

 Don’t Be a Puppet: Pull Back the Curtain on Violent Extremism is an interactive website that uses activities, quizzes, videos, and other materials to teach teens how to recognize violent extremist messaging and become more resistant to self-radicalization and possible recruitment.